How Are Pearls Formed? The Story of Our Favorite Accessory

 Majorica pearls are one of the fanciest synthetic pearls ever made.

 Guys, we now know that getting those gorgeous pearls isn't easy as 123, and the price isn't something you can wistfully ignore.
 Having pearls in our collection can mean shedding off a lot of money.
 Perhaps the imitation gods have sensed our dire need for pearl bling, so they decided to recreate -- yes, take note, RECREATE-- a cheaper version of our favorite accessory.
 Behold, the pearl imitation!
-Unlike all the expensive processes that make authentic pearls, these imitation ones come from cheap materials that just connived to make a fancy looking pearl.
+Unlike all the expensive processes that make authentic pearls, these imitation ones come from cheap materials that just contrived to make a fancy-looking pearl.

 It turns out that pearl imitation started a long, long time ago.
 We may consider the Japanese the "Inventor of Pearls," but the Chinese are the champions in pearl imitation; they started creating pearl replicas as early as the first century!
 How rad is that?
 The Venetians then followed the feat when they discovered something worth the money: iridescent glass, what they did spearhead the imitation pearl industry.
 The covered wax pearls with iridescent glass and its luster even exceeded that of the authentic pearl!